Tanya

 Recommendations and Awards

-This website was launched on 24 July 2000, so I've been running it for twenty two years now!
+This website was launched on 24 July 2000, so I've been running it for over twenty four years now!
 Here are some of the recommendations and awards I've received over that time.
 Although I am not a vet, as you can see, a number of highly respected vets and vet schools recommend the site.

 Special Award